johnbean393/FileChat/README.md

 - Customize persona and expertise by changing the system prompt
 - Try any llama.cpp compatible GGUF model
+- Run a Shortcut just by chatting to automate your workflow
 - No internet connection required, all local (with the option to connect to a remote model)

 **Note: FileChat is an extended version of FreeChat.
 You can visit the original [here](https://github.com/psugihara/FreeChat)**